 Our interactions and communications as the Savior's representatives can assist our Father in His work and His glory.
-We have opportunities to create and influence people's experiences with Jesus Christ's Church.
-Our efforts help us create this core experience:
+As employees and volunteers, we have opportunities to create and influence people's experiences with Jesus Christ's Church.
+Our efforts point all people to this truth:

-We help all of God's children feel His love by following Jesus Christ.
+The Church helps all of God's children feel His love by following Jesus Christ.

-This is the experience we want people to have as they interact with the Savior's Church.
+This statement is not a tagline.
+It is the experience we want people to have as they interact with Christ's Church.

-1.3 Foundational Messages
+1.3 Communication Attributes